sc-ventures/cloudbreak-documentation/docs/images.md

 In order to use your own custom base images you must:

 1. Build your custom images
-2. Prepare the image catalog JSON file
-3. Save the JSON file in a location accessible to the Cloudbreak VM
+2. Prepare the image catalog JSON file and save it in a location accessible to the Cloudbreak VM
 3. Register your custom images with Cloudbreak
 4. Select a custom image when creating a cluster